By Barbara Unger, Unger Consulting Inc.

 About The Author:

 Barbara Unger formed Unger Consulting, Inc. to provide GMP auditing and regulatory intelligence services to the pharmaceutical industry, including general GMP auditing and auditing and remediation in the area of data management and data integrity.
-Her auditing experience includes leadership of the Amgen corporate GMP audit group for APIs and quality systems.
+Her corporate auditing experience includes leadership of the Amgen corporate GMP audit group for APIs and quality systems.
 She also developed, implemented, and maintained the GMP regulatory intelligence program for eight years at Amgen.
 This included surveillance, analysis, and communication of GMP related legislation, regulations, guidance, and industry compliance enforcement trends.
 Unger was the first chairperson of the Rx-360 Monitoring and Reporting work group that summarized and published relevant GMP and supply chain related laws, regulations, and guidance.
-She is currently the co-lead of the Rx-360 Data Integrity Working Group.
-You can contact her at email@example.com.
+In addition, she was previously co-lead of the Rx-360 Data Integrity Working Group.
+You can contact her at firstname.lastname@example.org.